csprance/awesome-modo/README.md

 - [Seneca Menard](http://www.indigosm.com/modoscripts.htm) - The holy grail of scripts.
 Every one of these scripts is awesome.
 - [Explosivo](http://csprance.github.io/Explosivo/) - A modo kit by @csprance to toggle morphs on and off for baking things wth Explode morph maps.
 - [Bling](http://www.mechanicalcolor.com/modo-kits/bling) - Bling is a MODO plugin for adding and removing “matcap” shaders with a customizable one-click menu. :heavy_dollar_sign:
-- [SymFix](https://github.com/csprance/symfix) - A modo kit by @csprance to fix the issues that arise from using the mirror instance tool in modo.
-- [MatID](https://github.com/csprance/matid) - A modo kit by @csprance for quickly applying materials for baking ID maps

 ## KitBash Libraries
 - [Mark Van Haitsma](https://gumroad.com/mvhaitsma) - Senior Hard Surface Artist with over 12 years experience in the videogame industry.
 Hardsurface kitbash kits.